PiBrewing/craftbeerpi4-documentation/master/server-installation.md

 This has ben tested on the full raspbian version where chromium is installed as default.
 For other setups you may need to install the chromium browser manually.
 {% endhint %}

+{% hint style="warning" %}
+With Chromium 98 on bullseye (32 and 64 bit), Chromium might start with a white screen and won't load the server on startup.
+If you experience this issue you need to disable hardware acceleration in Chromium settings
+{% endhint %}

 To enable kiosk mode, you need to run the following command from the bash:

 ```